 Set boundaries.
 You’ve probably heard that you need to set boundaries to keep the distraction of friends and family from taking your working hours.
 But you also need to set boundaries with yourself.

 Without self-discipline, you will engage in self-defeating behaviors.
-Create your schedule and make sure that everyone know you’re working during these times – and don’t allow yourself to interrupt your working hours, either.
+Create your schedule and make sure that everyone knows you’re working during these times – and don’t allow yourself to interrupt your working hours, either.

 Ask yourself, “Am I busy or am I productive?”
 If the answer is that you’re just staying busy, then you know that a distraction is claiming your time.
 Your actions need to be pushing you forward toward achieving your goals.